Frequently Asked Questions

 If you have any medical conditions not listed here, please consult a physician before your float session, and bring it to the attention of one of our staff members before you float.

 What to Know Before Your Float

-Arrive at least 15 minutes before your appointment time to receive a brief orientation and to complete a pre-float questionnaire.
+Arrive 30 minutes before your appointment time to receive a brief orientation and to complete a pre-float questionnaire.

 Do not consume caffeine or stimulatory vitamins shortly before floating.

 Do not float if you are under the influence of drugs or alcohol.